th3james/BackboneDiorama/README.md

 #### Backbone.Diorama.Controller

-Diorama controllers are designed to coordinate views and data in your application, and provide entry points to certain 'states' of your application.
-Routers in BackboneDiorama projects only handle URLs reading and setting, but defer to controllers for the actual behavior.
+Diorama controllers are designed to coordinate views and data, and provide entry points to certain 'states' of your application.
+Routers in BackboneDiorama projects only handle URL reading and setting, but defer to controllers for the actual behavior.

 [Read More](src/lib/diorama_controller.md)